llefaucheur/GRAPH_INTERPRETER/stream_doc/Graph.md

 4) ` test instruction, register to be compared to, arithmetic instruction, register used as first operand, literal constant used as second operand`

-The test of the condition made with : `if_yes ... `  or ` if_no ... `.
+The test of the computed condition is made with : `if_yes ... `  or ` if_no ... `.

-List of test instructions and meaning

 ```
+List of test instructions and meaning :

 test_equ	     test if equal
 test_leq	     test if less or equal
 test_lt 	     test if lower